All Episodes

 Are you in agreement with that?

-Or do you believe that it has shown uh to be an effective early treatment as some other studies some now some numerous studies have shown?
+Or do you believe that it has shown to be an effective early treatment as some other studies, now some numerous studies have shown?

 No, it is an effective early treatment, but it's not the only treatment.

-the point of this severe which is the president is taking a run of now how do you feel about both of them I think that he got a cocktail of things that has worked for him, and that included the vitamin D, it included zinc, it included whatever it was that got the zinc into his cells to have have been effective.
+And that included vitamin D, it included zinc, it included whatever it was that got the zinc into his cells to have been effective.

-Hydroxychloroquine is a an inexpensive thing that can work in the population, but when you're talking about the president of a country where no no expense is spared, and you can do it in the hospital, you want to be, you know, uh uh be open to the world, so to speak, for anything that can work.
+Hydroxychloroquine is an inexpensive thing that can work in the population, but when you are talking about the president of a country where no expense is spared and you can do it in the hospital, you want to be, you know, be open to the world, so to speak, for anything that can work.

 And let's talk to you, Dr. Farid.